 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 II provides a better video resolution than the G3X.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 II provides a better video resolution than the G3X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G3 X vs Sony RX10 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 II has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G3X relies on live view and the rear LCD for framing.
 That said, the G3X can be equipped with an optional viewfinder – the EVF-DC1.
 The following table reports on some other key feature differences and similarities of the Canon G3 X, the Sony RX10 II, and comparable cameras.